ptagseth/kanoa-software/docs/quality/configuration/check-sheets.md

 sidebar_position: 1
 ---

 > In order to perform and capture a quality, safety, operations or environmental check, that check must be defined in a check sheet.
 A check sheet is a collection of one more check items to be taken as a group.
-Check sheets can be configured in Quality > Configuration > Check Sheets.
+Check sheets can be configured in **Quality > Configuration > Check Sheets**.

 ## Overview
 Existing Check Sheets can be filtered by Asset, Product Set or Product and enabled/disabled state.